 The Rules Of Society

-Learning the rules as they pertain to our societies, constitutes part of our evolutionary transformation as we move from childhood, to adolescence, and then to adulthood.
+Learning the rules as they pertain to our societies, constitutes part of our evolutionary transformation as we move from childhood to adolescence, and then to adulthood.

-Still think that releasing a puppy one to three weeks early is no big deal?
-Clearly, for the development and functioning of the puppy these few weeks are a huge deal.
+Still, think that releasing a puppy one to three weeks early is no big deal?
+Clearly, for the development and functioning of the puppy, these few weeks are a huge deal.

 The Five Stages And Transitions For Dog Development

-Behavioural scientists and researchers for the most part agree that the five standard stages of dog development are as follows:
+Behavioural scientists and researchers, for the most part, agree that the five standard stages of dog development are as follows:

 - The Neonatal Stage (birth – 2 weeks) – The puppies eat, sleep, pee and poop.
 There is no other social interaction at this stage.

-- The Transitional Stage (2-3 weeks) – The puppies move from just eating and sleeping to become more aware of their surroundings as their eyes and ears open.
+- The Transitional Stage (2-3 weeks).
+The puppies move from just eating and sleeping to become more aware of their surroundings as their eyes and ears open.

 - The Critical Period (6-13 weeks) This is not a separate stage of development but a component of the Socialization Stage.
-But this period of development is so crucial to the development of social skills and to the dog’s understanding of key socialization elements that it merits its own mention.
-It is within this developmental stage that a dog’s potential as a companion animal is either fostered and nurtured or impeded and even destroyed.
-It is also within this stage that at least 50% (nurture vs. nature) of the dog’s eventual temperament is developed.
+This period of development is so crucial to the development of social skills; it merits its own mention.
+It is within this developmental stage that a dog’s potential as a companion animal is either fostered or impeded.
+It is also within this stage that at least 50% (nurture vs nature) of the dog’s eventual temperament is developed.

 It is important to understand that transition from one stage to the next is gradual and not abrupt.
-The progressions are smooth and there is considerable overlapping of behaviours from stage to stage.
+The progressions are smooth, and there is considerable overlapping of behaviours from stage to stage.

 Crucial Puppy Social Development In Weeks 6 Through 8

 During these two weeks, mother dogs with good instincts interact with their pups very differently than before.
-The puppies are no long nursing as they are now eating solid food.
+The puppies are no longer nursing as they are now eating solid food.
 Mom’s job at this point has changed from physically nurturing the puppies to giving the puppies their first lessons in submission, compliance, social order, and social ranking.

 Puppies that once climbed all over Mom, nibbled and chewed on her, and hung and swung from her ear by their teeth, are now physically shown that this behaviour is less tolerated.
-For the very first time in their lives the puppies have behavioural expectations placed onto them by a dog that out ranks them socially.
+For the very first time in their lives, the puppies have behavioural expectations placed onto them by a dog that outranks them socially.